academe/omnipay-mpay24/README.md

 ### Seamless Complete Payment

-After 3D Secure is completed, you will be returned to the `/complete` endpoint where you need to fetch the results of the transation:
+After 3D Secure is completed, you will be returned to your `/complete` endpoint where you need to fetch the results of the transation:

 ```